piotrsiupa/git-istash/README.md

 `git istash` ("improved stash") is an extension for `git stash`, compatible with stash entries created by it.
 Use `git istash` commands as a replacement for `git stash` commands with the same names.

-Both `git istash apply` and `git istash pop` restore stashed changes to the working directory.
+### `git istash apply` and `git istash pop`

+Both of these commands restore stashed changes to the working directory.
 Additionally, `git istash pop` removes the stash entry on success.
 When there are no conflicts, these work the same as `git stash apply --index` and `git stash pop --index`.
-In case of conflicts, instead of refusing and demanding to run it without `--index`, they apply index and working directory changes separately and stop to resolve conflicts when needed, similarly to `git rebase`.
+In case of conflicts, instead of refusing and demanding to run it without `--index`, they apply index and working directory changes separately and stop to resolve conflicts when needed, similar to `git rebase`.
 After the conflicts are resolved, the commands can be resumed with `--continue`.
 Alternatively, `--abort` can be used to cancel the operation and return to the repository state before it started.
-Even if there were multiple stages of conflict solving, *the index saved to the stash entry will be preserved*.
+Even if there were multiple stages of conflict resolution, *the index saved to the stash entry will be preserved*.

 ## Installation

-### Every OS beside Windows
+### Every OS except Windows

 To install the command for the current user only, run:
 ```sh